Pradhuman Singh

 Pradhuman Singh Mall (born 10 October 1983) is an Indian actor and writer.
-He came to limelight after he played the role of a Saudi Arabian terrorist known for 9/11 attacks, Osama Bin Laden in the film Tere Bin Laden.
+He came to limelight after he played the role of Osama Bin Laden in the film Tere Bin Laden.

-Singh starred in the movies Life Ki Toh Lag Gayi and Dilliwaali Zaalim Girlfriend.
+Singh starred in the films Life Ki Toh Lag Gayi and Dilliwali Zaalim Girlfriend.
 Besides his acting, he worked as a writer and cast in the sequel Tere Bin Laden: Dead or Alive.
 He wrote dialogues for Blackmail (2018) film starring Irrfan Khan.